State Authorization Reciprocity Agreement

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of April 2018, six North Carolina institutions are members, listed here with their representatives to the Council:
+As of October 2018, four North Carolina institutions are members, listed here with their representatives to the Council: